CAMBIO: EXTINCTION RUN

 While it is strange to focus on the art first before moving to working on other scenes like the inventory and the store, I felt this was a good motivation for me and my team in order to get this game more done quickly.
 And because of us working on this game for the past few months, I thought it is best to show the players what this game's aesthetic is.

-In order to grab the players' attention towards our game, I wanted to start by designing the title.
-I based the design off of the title of a show called, Dinosaurs.
 Using it for inspirations, I have a pre-made, copyright free font to draw over to make the word CAMBIO, excluding the O. I used the O instead to create the egg.
 But in order for the players to know what this game is about, I added a Spade of Ace card inside of the egg.
 However, upon finishing the first draft.
 I realized that the egg doesn't really convey the O really well.

 I redesigned the egg again and this time it was a cracked egg from the center.
 Not only that, I have the backends of the letters to be black similar to old comic books.
 I had my team look over to see what can be done and they had some feedbacks.
 They suggested to have an eyeball cracked through the egg.
 While it was a good idea, I wasn't too happy about it as I felt it was too generic.
 Instead I found a better solution.